660104A 4th January: London, unidentifeid

 - Complicated I (MJ/KR) -instrumental backing track

-- Connection I (MJ/KR) -STU on organ and piano; unverified early
+- Connection I (MJ/KR) -STU on organ and piano; unverified early version

 - Get Yourself Together I (MJ/KR) -STU on piano; early version